 American Cruise Lines, Inc.’s per person fare includes passage, dining service, snacks, complimentary cocktail parties, and entertainment aboard the ship.
-Fares do not include shore tours (except for Alaska cruises), port charges and fees, or gratuities.
+Fares do not include most shore tours (unless otherwise noted), port charges and fees, or gratuities.

 Single cabins are available on all ships.
 If one person chooses to occupy a double stateroom he/she will be charged 150% or 175% of the double occupancy rate depending on the type of stateroom occupied.